Christine Coughlin sits behind her laptop smiling at the camera as she prepares to host the Rise and Monetize Creators Summit

 Discover New Perspectives

 Connecting with a diverse online community has exposed me to various perspectives and ideas, from gay drag queen dads to goth mom influencers and psychic business coaches.
-Creating a world where you only see yourself reflected back to you is so easy.
+It is so easy to create a world where you only see yourself reflected back to you.
 My online community has allowed me to connect and learn from different cultures, industries, and viewpoints, making me more open-minded and adaptable.

 Be the Change You Want To See